GoogleCloudPlatform/k8s-config-connector/experiments/compositions/Design Notes/Deletion of Expanded Resources.md

 ## Abandon chioce

 We should allow the choice to abandon the expanded resources when the Input API is deleted.
-This could be done via an annotaton on the Input API object.
+This could be done via an annotation on the Input API object.

 ## POC decisions